ministryofjustice/security-guidance/docs/email-blocklist-process.md

 ## Auditing

-All emails that are received into the MoJ email platforms **SHOULD** have AntiVirus scanning in place.
+All emails that are received into the MoJ email platforms **should** have AntiVirus scanning in place.
 The scanning includes automatic detection, classification, and responding to suspicious emails.

 Be aware that email filtering and blocking can not be 100% effective.
-This means any suspicious or unsolicited emails **SHOULD** always be treated with caution.
+This means any suspicious or unsolicited emails **should** always be treated with caution.
 Similarly, an e-mail might be incorrectly marked as infected or "spam".
 This might result in some emails being blocked unnecessarily.

 ## Freedom of Information \(FOI\) requests